silvasouzaadriano/rocketseatbootcamp8/docs/README.md

     - For stop a container run the command: docker stop <container name>
     - For start a container, run the command: docker start <container name>
     - For check errors in container run the command docker logs <container name>

+  ### Docker - Creating the container for MongoDb (module 3)

+    - docker run --name mongobarber -p 27017:27017 -d -t mongo
+    - For verify if the mongo is running open the url http://localhost:27017/ .
+Its expected the following message:
+      - It looks like you are trying to access MongoDB over HTTP on the native driver port.